SMPyBandits/SMPyBandits/CONTRIBUTING.md

 ## Bug reporting

-Your code doesn't work, and you have determined that the issue lies with AlgoBandits?
+Your code doesn't work, and you have determined that the issue lies with SMPyBandits?
 Follow these steps to report a bug.

 1. Your bug may already be fixed.
-Make sure to update to the current AlgoBandits master branch.
-To easily update AlgoBandits: `pip install git+git://github.com/SMPyBandits/SMPyBandits.git --upgrade`
+Make sure to update to the current SMPyBandits master branch.
+To easily update SMPyBandits: `pip install git+git://github.com/SMPyBandits/SMPyBandits.git --upgrade`

 2. Search for similar issues.
 Make sure to delete `is:open` on the issue search to find solved tickets as well.
 It's possible somebody has encountered this bug already.
 Still having a problem?
 Open an issue on Github to let us know.